-The ancient city was founded by Seleucus I Nicator (“Seleucus the Victor”), one of the generals of Alexander the Great.
-In 322 BC, he established a kingdom which lasted for 70 years.
-The kingdom expanded to include the western shores of Anatolia and just in Anatolia, five cities were founded in the name of Seleucus I Nicator and Seleukeia (or Seleucia) means “the land of Seleucus”.
+The ancient city was founded around 300 BC by Seleucus I Nicator (“Seleucus the Victor”), one of the generals of Alexander the Great, who established the Seleucid Kingdom.
+The kingdom expanded to include Anatolia’s western shores.
+In Anatolia, five cities were founded in the name of Seleucus I Nicator, and Seleukeia (or Seleucia) means “the land of Seleucus”.

-Entering the site, the 9 m. high city walls of the city attracts the attention right away.
+Entering the site, the nine-metre-high city walls of the city attract attention right away.

-The row of stores surrounding the Agora are well preserved.
+The row of stores surrounding the Agora is well preserved.

-In the southeastern part of the Agora, is the odeon or bouleuterion with 6 row of seats where, in addition to music concerts, the meetings of the administrative council of the city were held.
+In the southeastern part of the Agora is the Odeon or bouleuterion with six rows of seats where, in addition to music concerts, the meetings of the administrative council of the city were held.

-In the north of the Agora, 20 meters ahead, are the remains of a well-preserved small podium temple with a former four-columned proanos and a single cella.
+In the north of the Agora, 20 meters ahead, are the remains of a well-preserved small podium temple with a former four-columned pronaos and a single cella.

 Further photos from Seleukeia can be viewed from my image collection on Flickr.